NEWS AND PHOTOS

 ITC and Harvard University Society of Fellows post-doctoral fellow Sayan Chakraborti has been awarded

 the Indian National Science Academy (INSA) Medal for Young Scientist (2014).

 An August 2014 report by NPR chronicles Avi Loeb's search for extraterrestrial smog may actually be a good way to search for alien intelligence.

 The April 2014 issue of Discover chronicles Avi Loeb's search for our universe's earliest gas clouds, galaxies and stars to tell the scientific version of Genesis.

 In Nature, Avi Loeb and collaborator Paulo Pani, of the University of Lisbon in Portugal, posit that primordial black holes are unlikely to exist in numbers sufficient to explain dark matter

 The 2014 Rossi Prize of the American Astronomical Society has been awarded to Doug Finkbeiner, together with Tracy Slatyer, and Meng Su, former students and ITC members, "for their discovery, in gamma rays, of the large unanticipated Galactic structure called the 'Fermi Bubbles.'"

 Rebekah Dawson and Matthew Walker received the Martin and Beate Block Award for Promising Young Physicists at the 2013 Aspen Center Particle Astrophysics Conference.

-Click here for photos from the fifth annual ITC Soccer Cup match, August 11, 2013.
+Click here for photos from the sixth annual ITC Soccer Cup match, August 16, 2014.